Pilot’s guide to the iPad connected panel

 Getting your Trinity Audio player ready...

-The “connected panel” concept was first introduced around 2011, about a year after the original iPad hit the market, as a technology platform that would allow pilots to set up a wireless 2-way connection between your favorite iPad app and the certified avionics in your panel.
+The “connected panel” concept was first introduced around 2011, about a year after the original iPad hit the market, as a technology platform that would allow pilots to set up a wireless 2-way connection between an iPad app and the certified avionics in the panel.

-There are lots of hardware/app configuration options currently available, and to help you decide which is best for you, we assembled this guide showing all the options grouped by avionics manufacturer.
+There are many hardware/app configuration options currently available.
+To help you decide which is best for you, we assembled this guide showing all the options grouped by avionics manufacturer.

 Garmin

-Garmin’s connected panel systems have grown considerably in recent years, and the fact that they’re compatible with both the Garmin Pilot app and ForeFlight has attracted a lot of interest from iPad pilots.
+Garmin’s connected panel system is the most robust on the market, and its compatibility with the Garmin Pilot app and ForeFlight has attracted a lot of interest from iPad pilots.

 Flight Stream 510: This tiny MultiMediaCard creates a wireless bridge between Garmin Pilot and Garmin panel-mount avionics, enabling flight plan transfer and ADS-B weather display on an iPad.
 It is compatible with GTN 650/750, G500/G600, G1000 NXi and G3000.
 Most significantly, the powerful little card also allows pilots to wirelessly (and quickly) update databases on panel-mount GPSs like the GTN 650/750.